 |FreeSync||Yes (FreeSync 2)||Yes|

-At the end I would like to say that both Radeon RX 560 and RX 460 are great budget mid-range graphics cards for 1080p gaming.
-They are almost similar but the newer RX 560 is bit faster with some newer or updated technologies.
-On the other hand Radeon RX 460 is a bit cheaper than RX 560 and will offer better value for money with almost similar performance.
-So if you are on very tight budget and can get Radeon RX 460 at a very cheaper price compared to RX 560 then you should definitely go for Radeon RX 460 otherwise if you want the latest graphics card with a slightly higher price then you should go for Radeon RX 560.
-If you have any queries or doubts regarding these graphics cards then you can ask me about it by leaving a comment below.
+In the end, I would like to say that both Radeon RX 560 and RX 460 are great budget mid-range graphics cards for 1080p gaming.
+They are almost similar but the newer RX 560 is a bit faster with some newer or updated technologies.
+On the other hand, Radeon RX 460 is a bit cheaper than RX 560 and will offer better value for money with almost similar performance.
+So if you are on a very tight budget and can get Radeon RX 460 at a very cheaper price compared to RX 560 then you should definitely go for Radeon RX 460 otherwise if you want the latest graphics card with a slightly higher price then you should go for Radeon RX 560.
+If you have any queries or doubts regarding these graphics cards then you can ask me about them by leaving a comment below.